jalama/drupdates/docs/settings.md

 Multiple Working Directories
 ===========

-- If you are maintaining sites with diffrent configurations, examples include:
+- If you are maintaining sites with different configurations, examples include:
   - Some use JIRA and others use AtTask
   - Some ship with make files and other don't etc...